CHanson92/Instanews/readme.md

 ## What is this project?

-> In this project I had to create a social media style news format using the New York Times API.
-Originally I used HTML, CSS, SASS, Gulp, jQuery & JavaScript to create the website, however now with experience and keeping up with new technologies I have updated it to use React.
+> I was required to create a social media style news format using the New York Times API.
+The original specifications of the project was to use HTML/CSS/jQuery to create the website, however with experience and keeping up with new technologies, I have updated the website to use Next.js that allows me to use static generation to provide a better user experience.

 ## How to run?

-<code>yarn start</code>

-## To run tests

-<code>yarn test</code>
+> <code>yarn dev</code>

 ---